Machine Learning for Event Reconstruction in the CMS Phase-2 High Granularity Calorimeter Endcap: Electron reconstruction

 \section{Electron reconstruction}

-Electrons produced in proton-proton collisions radiate bremsstrahlung photons while traversing the CMS tracker, leading to spread-out energy deposits in the calorimeter, an example of which is shown in Figure~\ref{fig:supercls_diagram}.
+Electrons produced in proton-proton collisions radiate bremsstrahlung photons while traversing the CMS tracker, leading to spread-out energy deposits in the calorimeter.
 To recover these photons and maintain good electron momentum resolution, CMS employs \textit{superclustering}~\cite{Mustache}, which combines calorimeter clusters associated with the parent electron and seeds track reconstruction with the Gaussian Sum Filter algorithm~\cite{GsfTracking}.

 In the current detector, superclustering is performed with the \textit{Moustache} algorithm~\cite{Mustache}, a geometrical method that collects clusters within a narrow window consistent with electron and photon patterns in the CMS detector.
 While effective under present conditions, this approach will face limitations in the HL-LHC environment, where pileup levels may reach 200 interactions per bunch crossing.